cloud-gov/cg-style/CONTRIBUTING.md

 ### Build

-- CSS: the following features of SASS should not be used:
+- CSS: the following features of SASS should only be used when absolutely necessary:
   - Functions
   - @extend
   - For loops